aws-samples/aws-modernization-with-snyk-and-hashicorp/content/30_Partner-Setup/_index.md

 ## Introduction <!-- MODIFY THIS SUBHEADING -->

 This workshop uses services that require you to create an account or download CLI utilities.
-We introduce those activities here.

-### Accounts  <!-- MODIFY THIS SUBHEADING -->
 You will need accounts for the following services:

 1. HashiCorp Terraform Cloud
 1. Snyk

-You will need to install the CLI components for the following:
+You will also need CLI components for the following:

 1. HashiCorp terraform
 1. Snyk CLI